playmono/address-book-vue-3/README.md

 # Address Book

-I made this app in the subject "Programacion Web avanzada" as part of the bachelor degree "Ingenieria informática" at [UOC](https://www.uoc.edu/portal/en/index.html)
+I made this app in the subject "Programacion Web avanzada" as part of the bachelor degree "Ingenieria Informática" at [UOC](https://www.uoc.edu/portal/en/index.html)

 ### Description